Recruiting notes: A weekend portal DL visitor and Malachi Coleman's latest big day - NewsBreak

 It’s worth noting, too, that the Huskers have been able to get both Akana and Teitum Tuioti back to campus for unofficial visits even after the elder Tuioti left the coaching staff.

-Another big day: Lincoln East four-star athlete Malachi Coleman just keeps stacking up impressive accomplishments.
+Another big day: Lincoln East four-star athlete Malachi Coleman just keep stacking up impressive accomplishments.

 Take Thursday, for example.
 Coleman (6-5, 190) won the 100 meters at the Harold Scott meet here in Lincoln in 10.88 seconds and also picked up football scholarship offers from Michigan and Oklahoma.
 Ho-hum.